BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestSiteSiteName.md

 `func (o *ConfigPutRequestSiteSiteName) HasObjectProperties() bool`

 HasObjectProperties returns a boolean if a field has been set.

+### GetEnableDhcpSnooping

+`func (o *ConfigPutRequestSiteSiteName) GetEnableDhcpSnooping() bool`

+GetEnableDhcpSnooping returns the EnableDhcpSnooping field if non-nil, zero value otherwise.

+### GetEnableDhcpSnoopingOk

+`func (o *ConfigPutRequestSiteSiteName) GetEnableDhcpSnoopingOk() (*bool, bool)`

+GetEnableDhcpSnoopingOk returns a tuple with the EnableDhcpSnooping field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableDhcpSnooping

+`func (o *ConfigPutRequestSiteSiteName) SetEnableDhcpSnooping(v bool)`

+SetEnableDhcpSnooping sets EnableDhcpSnooping field to given value.

+### HasEnableDhcpSnooping

+`func (o *ConfigPutRequestSiteSiteName) HasEnableDhcpSnooping() bool`

+HasEnableDhcpSnooping returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)